-- f.
-Security Association - 1.
-IKE Proposal Type: Select Default to use the default Internet Key Exchange (IKE) security association (SA) proposal type or select Specific to manually configure the IKE SA proposal.
-If you clicked Specific, you will need to configure the following settings: - Encryption Algorithm: Options include 3DES, AES128, AES192, and AES256. - Integrity Algorithm: Options include MD5, SHA1, AES-XCBC, SHA256, SHA384, and SHA512. - Pseudo-Random Function: Options include Use integrity ALG, PRF-MD5, PRF-SHA1, PRF-AES-XCBC, PRF-AES-CMAC, PRF-SHA256, and PRF-SHA384. - DH Group: Options for Diffie-Hellman groups for IKE include modp768, modp1024, modp1536, modp2048, modp3072, modp4096, modp6144, and modp8192. - 2.
-ESP Proposal Type: Click Default to use the default Encapsulating Security Payload (ESP) SA proposal type or click Specific to manually configure the ESP proposal.
+- 1. IKE Proposal Type: Select Default to use the default Internet Key Exchange (IKE) security association (SA) proposal type or select Specific to manually configure the IKE SA proposal.
+If you clicked Specific, you will need to configure the following settings: - Encryption Algorithm: Options include 3DES, AES128, AES192, and AES256. - Integrity Algorithm: Options include MD5, SHA1, AES-XCBC, SHA256, SHA384, and SHA512. - Pseudo-Random Function: Options include Use integrity ALG, PRF-MD5, PRF-SHA1, PRF-AES-XCBC, PRF-AES-CMAC, PRF-SHA256, and PRF-SHA384. - DH Group: Options for Diffie-Hellman groups for IKE include modp768, modp1024, modp1536, modp2048, modp3072, modp4096, modp6144, and modp8192. - ESP Proposal Type: Click Default to use the default Encapsulating Security Payload (ESP) SA proposal type or click Specific to manually configure the ESP proposal.
 If you clicked Specific, you will need to configure the following settings: - Encryption Algorithm: Options include 3DES, AES128, AES192, AES256, and NONE. - Integrity Algorithm: Options include MD5, SHA1, AES-XCBC, SHA256, SHA384, and SHA512. - DH Group: Options for Diffie-Hellman groups for ESP include None, modp768, modp1024, modp1536, modp2048, modp3072, modp4096, modp6144, and modp8192.

-g.
+f.
 Rekey Options

-- Internet Key Exchange: To set time interval at which the IKE key renews, select a time unit (day, hour, or minute) from the drop-down list, and then type a number in the box.
+- 1. Internet Key Exchange: To set time interval at which the IKE key renews, select a time unit (day, hour, or minute) from the drop-down list, and then type a number in the box.
 To disable IKE rekey, select the Disable check box.
 SmartZone 100/Virtual SmartZone Essentials for Release 3.4 Administrator Guide 82 Configuring the Wireless Network Configuring Access Points. - Encapsulating Security Payload: To set time interval at which the ESP key renews, select a time unit (day, hour, or minute) from the drop-down list, and then type a number in the box.
-To disable ESP rekey, select the Disable check box. - h.
-Certificate Management Protocol - 1.
-DHCP Option 43 Sub Code for CA/RA Address: Set the DHCP Option 43 subcode that will be used to discover the address of the CA/RA server on the network.
+To disable ESP rekey, select the Disable check box.

+g.
+Certificate Management Protocol

+- 1. DHCP Option 43 Sub Code for CA/RA Address: Set the DHCP Option 43 subcode that will be used to discover the address of the CA/RA server on the network.
 The default subcode is 8. - 2.
 CA/RA Address: Type the IP address or FQDN of the CA/RA server.
-If you use the IP address, the IP address format that you must enter will depend on the IP mode that is configured on the controller.
+If you use the IP address, the IP address format that you must enter will depend on the IP mode that is configured on the controller. - 3.
+Server Path: Type the path to the X.509 certificate on the CA/RA server. - 4.
+DHCP Option 43 Sub Code for Subject Name of CA/RA: Set the DHCP Option 43 subcode that will be used to discover the subject name of the CA/RA server on the network.
+The default subcode is 5. - 5.
+Subject Name of CA/RA: Type an ASCII string that represents the subject name of the CA/RA server.